Chatham County, Georgia: Politics

-The county has voted majority Democratic in every presidential election since 2004, when John Kerry carried it by fewer than 150 votes.
-It swung dramatically to support Barack Obama in 2008, making Obama only the second non-Georgian Democrat to win a majority of the county's vote since Franklin Roosevelt.
-Since then, Chatham has tended to vote substantially more for the Democratic Party at the presidential level than the state as a whole.
-In the last four presidential elections, the Democrats have recorded the biggest margins for a non-Georgian Democrat since Roosevelt's landslides.
-This culminated in 2020, when Joe Biden took 58.6% of the vote, outdoing Carter's 57% in 1976.
-Since 2008, it has been one of the most Democratic urban counties in the state outside of the Atlanta area, and one of the few Democratic pockets in mostly heavily Republican South Georgia.
-It is primarily an urban county, especially in its principal city of Savannah.
+The county has voted Democratic in every presidential election since 2004, when John Kerry carried it by fewer than 150 votes and won a plurality.
+It would swing dramatically to support Barack Obama in 2008, making Obama only the second non-Georgian Democrat since Franklin Roosevelt to win a majority of the county's votes.
+Since then, Chatham has tended to vote substantially more for Democrats at the presidential level than the state as a whole.
+In the last four presidential elections, Democrats have recorded the biggest margins for non-Georgian Democrats since Roosevelt's landslides.
+This culminated in Joe Biden's winning 58.6% of the vote in the 2020 election, outdoing Jimmy Carter's 57% in 1976 for the best performance of a Democrat in the county since Franklin Roosevelt in 1944.
+Since 2008, Chatham has been one of the most reliably Democratic urban counties in the state outside the Atlanta area, and one of the few Democratic pockets in heavily Republican South Georgia.